microsoft/vscode-docs/docs/java/java-debugging.md

 ![Resolving Main Class](images/java-debugging/resolve-main.gif)

-It's possible that there might be multiple debugging configuration for your project and you can always add and modify those then select the desired one to run.
+It's possible that there might be multiple debugging configurations for your project and you can always add and modify those then select the desired one to run.

 ![Java Debugging](images/java-debugging/java-debug.gif)